 In January 2021 the Government announced a further lockdown and school was partially closed again.
 We provided onsite education for the children of Key Workers and for our vulnerable students.
 Supported by the technology we invested in, all other students accessed remote learning via Google Classrooms.

 The school reopened in March 2021.
 Huge work was completed to ensure that the school is safe and we have invested heavily in improving ventilation in the school, enhanced cleaning and promoting good hygiene practices.
-At the point of writing (August 2021) we are due to reopen and are in the process of setting up on-site testing for those who opt for it.
+At the point of writing (January 2022) we are due to open fully for the new year and are in the process of setting up on-site testing for those who opt for it.
 We very much hope that the the academic year 2021-22 continues without the levels of interruption we have seen in previous years.

 If you have any concerns of queries please feel free to get in touch with the school and do check the ‘Recent Letters’ section of the website for Covid-19 related information that has been sent home.